DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The biggest cost driver in a retrofit is what you have to do to the existing floor.
 If there is room to lay a slim overlay system on top, the job stays tidy and quick.
 If the floor has to come up so pipes can sit in fresh screed, you are into far more labour, muck away and drying time, and you may need doors trimmed and skirting refitted afterwards.
-Whether the room sits over a solid slab or suspended timber changes the approach again.
-Room size, the number of rooms, insulation boards underneath and the type of finished floor going back on top all feed the final figure, as does how disruptive the work is while you are living there.
+Whether the room sits over a solid slab or suspended timber changes the approach again, since timber floors often suit a different retrofit system than a concrete slab.
+Room size, the number of rooms, insulation boards underneath and the type of finished floor going back on top all feed the final figure, as does how disruptive the work is while you are still living in the house.
+Who you hire matters too.
+A sole trader working alone will price a job differently from a larger heating and plumbing firm with a team and overheads, and labour rates are not the same everywhere in the country, so where you live shapes the quote as much as the spec of the system itself.

 How to pay less

-• Choose a low-profile overlay system where floor height allows, as it avoids the cost of digging out and re-screeding.
+- Choose a low-profile overlay system where floor height allows, since it avoids the cost of digging out and re-screeding.

-• Insulate under the pipes properly.
-It pushes heat upward and keeps running costs down for years.
+- Insulate under the pipes properly.
+It pushes heat upward rather than into the joists or slab below and keeps running costs down for years.

-• Get three quotes and ask each fitter to price both a wet and an electric option for the space.
+- Get three quotes and ask each fitter to price both a wet and an electric option for the space, since the cheaper option is not always obvious until you compare.

 Common questions